-Other squad coaches are Jo King, Richard Smith, Fiona Leeson, Jon Yates, Jo Gaster, Vince Norris, Ann Walkley, Mandy Turner, Gail Leathers, Helen Dudman and Emma Slaughter.
+Other squad coaches are Jo King, Richard Smith, Jon Yates, Fiona Leeson, Paddy Ham, Vince Norris, Ann Walkley, Becky Monaghan, Mandy Turner, Gail Leathers, Helen Dudman and Emma Slaughter.
 Minnows are coached by Mandy Turner.
 Our synchro coach is Alison Hook.
 Masters is headed by Coach Richard Smith.
 Lifesaving is coached by Mandy Turner.
 Junior water polo is coached by Tom McDonald and Ben McDonald, with Robert Lench at Senior Water Polo.

 The focus with junior swimmers in the early squads is on improving technique and introducing swimmers to the skills of competitive swimming.

 Our swimmers are individuals with differing needs, abilities and ambitions, and we seek to cater for these as appropriate within the broader framework of the LTAD.

 As swimmers progress through the squads, they are able to increase the hours that they train during additional sessions, and are invited to compete in the Club’s wide range of galas, open meets and competitions.
 In addition, we hope our members of all ages – the youngest through to Masters – will enjoy our own Club Championships held in November and December each year.